hiyajio/i-am-rich-flutter/README.md

 # I Am Rich

-Most basic Flutter app to learn the basics.
+Simple Flutter app to learn the basics.

 ## Resources I Used